-- I. Proposals for the provision, enhancement and / or expansion of amenity or recreational Greenspace (including outdoor sports facilities, amenity greenspace, provision for Children and Young People, Parks and Gardens, Allotments & Community Gardens) will generally be supported where they are accessible by public transport, walking and cycling. - 2.
+- 1. Proposals for the provision, enhancement and / or expansion of amenity or recreational Greenspace (including outdoor sports facilities, amenity greenspace, provision for Children and Young People, Parks and Gardens, Allotments & Community Gardens) will generally be supported where they are accessible by public transport, walking and cycling. - 2.
 Any ancillary facilities such as club houses, changing facilities, car parking, fencing or lighting must be of a high standard of design, of an appropriate material and must have a suitable layout.
 The location of such facilities must be well related and sensitive to the topography, character, uses of the surrounding area and, where appropriate, the openness of the Green Belt. - 3.
-Development that would result in the loss of an existing amenity or recreational Greenspace will only be permitted where the following criteria can be met: - to requirements against the Council standards, and the proposed loss will not result in a likely shortfall during the plan period; or a - b.
+Development that would result in the loss of an existing amenity or recreational Greenspace will only be permitted where the following criteria can be met: - a.
+It can be demonstrated that the Greenspace or outdoor sports facilities is surplus to requirements against the Council standards, and the proposed loss will not result in a likely shortfall during the plan period; or a - b.
 Replacement Greenspace or outdoor sports facilities are provided of at least equivalent quality and quantity, and in a suitable location to meet the needs of users of the existing Greenspace or outdoor sports facility; and in all cases - c.
 The proposal would not result in the loss of an area important for its amenity or contribution to the character of the area. - 4.
 Standards for Outdoor Sports Facilities and Playing Pitches will be set out in the latest Playing Pitch Strategy, and will be taken into consideration when assessing development proposals for sport and recreation facilities.